is Trip Advisor reliable?

 I hate questioning if Trip Advisor is trustworthy, but honestly, it’s failed me several times recently.

-I wrote a post a couple of months ago explaining how I pick my hotels, and most of the time my strategy relies upon analyzing TripAdvisor’s ratings.
-I’ve found TripAdvisor as a pretty good resource in the past.
-But it has failed me too and I do question, is TripAdvisor reliable?
+I wrote a post a couple of months ago explaining how I pick my hotels, and most of the time my strategy relies upon analyzing TA’s ratings.
+I’ve found it as a pretty good resource in the past.
+But it has failed me too and I do question, is it reliable?

 As it turned out, this hotel was one of the biggest disappointments in my last three years of traveling!
 As much as we love indulging in a good luxury hotel on the road, I love the local feel you get from a good boutique hotel – but I’ve learned that boutique definitely doesn’t always equate to charming.

 The photograph of the room online is stunning but the hotel and room itself was a solid 3 star, and the “quaintness” that some referred to in their reviews was in our opinion a euphemism for outdated.

 The decor was interesting, but the other details you need to meet to truly call yourself luxury were missing.
 I think like many words, “luxury,” is thrown around but few actually meet this standard.

 When we took a closer look at its reviews again, we saw a number of solo, “one-review ever” reviewers who voted this place five stars.
 There’s definitely businesses that sell reviews, so there’s probably a number of fake and inflated reviews because they were bought fake.